 As for the security, in the new version joins of foreign tables are performed remotely only when the tables are accessed under the same role ID.
 Previously the question of security during this process was up to individual foreign data wrappers (FDW).
 That made it easy for FDW to inadvertently create security holes.

-Old versions contained hard-wired checks that would throw an error message, if they were called by a non-superuser.
-This led to use of superuser roles for relatively low-level tasks.
+Old versions contained hard-wired checks that would throw an error message if they were called by a non-superuser.
+This led to the use of superuser roles for relatively low-level tasks.
 Error checks are now replaced by more convenient initdb revoke of EXECUTE privilege on these functions.
 That allows installations to choose to grant usage of functions to trusted roles that do not need all superuser privileges.

 Also, there is a new opportunity to create built-in roles (pg_signal_backend).
 They can be used to access what was previously superuser-only function.

 DataSunrise supports all major databases and data warehouses such as Oracle, Exadata, IBM DB2, IBM Netezza, MySQL, MariaDB, Greenplum, Amazon Aurora, Amazon Redshift, Microsoft SQL Server, Azure SQL, Teradata and more.
 You are welcome to download a free trial if would like to install on your premises.
 In case you are a cloud user and run your database on Amazon AWS or Microsoft Azure you can get it from AWS market place or Azure market place.